The Swedish Chemicals Agency’s work with Sweden’s EU Presidency in 2023

 The Packaging Regulation

-A new regulation will replace the current packaging directive and a proposal for a new regulation were up for negotiations during the Swedish precidency.
+A new regulation will replace the current packaging directive and a proposal for a new regulation were up for negotiations during the Swedish presidency.
 The European Commission wants to ensure uniform legislation across the EU.
 The proposal concerns packaging materials and therefore the Swedish Environmental Protection Agency had the primary responsibility among the agencies.
 At the Swedish Chemicals Agency, we worked with the parts that apply to chemicals.

 Read more about the Packaging directive at EUR-Lex.eu External link.